 Rising Heating Demand in Winter

-Bad weather, especially in the winter, can greatly affect natural gas prices.
-When the temperature drops, people use more gas to heat their homes, causing the demand to rise.
-At the same time, it becomes more expensive for suppliers to deliver gas.
+Bad weather, especially in the winter, can significantly affect natural gas prices.
+When the temperature drops, people use more gas to heat their homes, raising demand and making it more expensive for suppliers to deliver gas.
 In severe weather, like the Texas winter storm in 2021, gas prices can go up a lot because there isn’t enough gas available.

 Operational Costs